HisQu/template-repository/README.md

    - For Mac: Press [Command]+[Space], type "Terminal" in Spotlight, and open the terminal.
 2. Navigate the terminal to your save directory.
 Enter:
    ```
-   git clone [URL of the GitHub/ GitLab Repo].git
+   git clone [URL of the GitHub Repo].git
    ```
    **Alternatively:** If you don't have Git installed, download the project as a .zip file and extract all data into a folder.